 |Choose one course from the following list:||3||Choose one course from the following list:||3|

 BIOS 725 (elective course)

 BIOS 799 (elective course)

-Because the Graduate Certificates in Biostatistics and Biostatistical Applications signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
-The Technical Standards include those physical, cognitive, and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at upon completion of the Graduate Certificate.
+Because the Graduate Certificates in Biostatistics, Biostatistical Applications, Applied Statistics, and Applied Data Science signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
+The Technical Standards include those physical, cognitive and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at upon completion of the Graduate Certificate.
 The following abilities and expectations must be met by all students with or without accommodations admitted to the Certificates:

 1. Observation.
 A student must be able to observe and evaluate class demonstrations and field experiences relevant to the field of statistics.
 He or she must be able to read and comprehend text, numbers, tables and graphs, both in print and displayed electronically.
 Observation necessitates the functional use of the senses of vision and hearing.

 2. Communication.
 A student must be able to communicate effectively and efficiently in English in oral, written, and electronic form with other students, faculty, staff, researchers, and the public.
 Effective communication includes: the ability to understand assigned readings, lectures, and technical and professional materials; the ability to analyze information; the ability to present results of such analyses verbally and in writing; the ability to independently prepare papers and presentations; and the ability to follow verbal and written instructions.
 Use of computers and other technology is imperative to this communication.